Frankalexej/COMP2113GroupProject/README.md

 Different functions and classes packed in different .cpp files, they rely on each other via .h files.

-### non-standard C/C++ libraries:
+### Non-standard C/C++ libraries:
 termio.h: used in GameListener.cpp, used to listen to keyboard events

 ### Compilation and execution instructions:
 Make main
 ./main
+Please include ./maps/ and ./savings/ directories, these two are needed to access maps and savings.
 Note: our template map is named as "Map1.txt"
-Please include ./maps/ and ./savings/ directories, these two are needed to access maps and savings.
-(If you fill not good about map filled with Chinese characters, you may want to uncomment Symbol.h line 7-9 and comment line 14-16; however, this does not always work well.)
+(If you feel not good about map filled with Chinese characters, you may want to uncomment Symbol.h line 7-9 and comment line 14-16; however, this does not always work well.)

   9.
 Presumably, we use objects to represent the troops, factories and terrains.
 They all derive from one base class.